JackDanger/twilio_contactable/README.markdown

 Setting Up Your Model
 =====

-Include FourInfo::Contactable into your User class or whatever you're using to represent an entity with a phone number.
+Include Txter::Contactable into your User class or whatever you're using to represent an entity with a phone number.

     class User < ActiveRecord::Base
-      include FourInfo::Contactable
+      include Txter::Contactable
     end

 You can also specify which attributes you'd like to use instead of the defaults

     class User < ActiveRecord::Base
-      include FourInfo::Contactable
+      include Txter::Contactable

       sms_phone_number_column            :mobile_number
       sms_blocked_column                 :is_sms_blocked